Corn, bean harvest progressing

-Corn harvested for grain was 80% complete, compared to the 5-year average of 76%.
-Soybean harvest was 90% complete, compared to the 5-year average of 80%.
+Corn harvested for grain was 89% complete, compared to the 5-year average of 83%.

+Soybean harvest was 93% complete, compared to the 5-year average of 88%.

 For more information on NASS surveys and reports, call the Heartland Regional Field Office at 314-595-9594 or email nassrfohlr@nass.usda.gov.